veloren/book/src/players/building.md

 - Visual customisations to existing world structures like towns and dungeons that make them more interesting to explore

+- PvP or PvE arenas for players to battle monsters and each other in an environment where others can watch

 If you do something neat with this feature, feel free to tell us!
 It might even get featured in the weekly blog!